-5.7 Conclusions
+7. Conclusions

 RAL is an RDF algebra defined to support the formal specification of an RDF query language.
 It presents a set of operations to be used in both the extraction and construction parts of a formally defined RDF query language.
 It is one of the first RDF algebras developed from a database perspective.
 Compared with existing RDF query languages, the construction phase is not neglected and is part of the language specification.
-Besides being a reference language for RDF query languages, RAL can also be used for RDF query optimization.
-Based on RAL equivalence laws we propose a heuristic algorithm for RDF query optimization inspired by the one found in relational algebra (i.e., pushing the selections/projections down as far as possible and applying the most restrictive selections first).

-As future work we will analyze the expressive power of RAL with respect to existing RDF query languages.
+As future work we will analyze the expressive power of RAL with respect to existing RDF query languages and its completeness.
 Comparing the expressive power of RAL to that of other algebras, like relational algebra or object algebra, gives some insight into the real strength of the language, but the true test is the comparison with other existing query languages for RDF.

 We would like to further investigate optimization laws that enable algebraic manipulations for query optimization.
 The lack of order (between resources) in RDF models and RAL collections, as well as the simplicity and composability of RAL operators (similar to the relational algebra ones) seem to foster the definition of RAL optimization laws.
-A translator from a popular RDF query language (e.g., RQL) to RAL and a RAL engine will enable us to experiment with different aspects of RDF query optimization.
+A translator from a popular RDF query language (e.g. RQL) to RAL and a RAL engine will enable us to experiment with different aspects of RDF query optimization.